intelops/capten-templates/CONTRIBUTION.md

 Presently, we are supporting aws cloud provider.
 As more cloud providers come into the picture, we need to deploy the yaml files specific to the cloud provider deployed.
 Any contributions regarding this aspect is welcome.

 ### 4. Adding custom tasks:
-Custom tasks are stored under the directory cicd/tekton-cluster-tasks.
+Tasks are stored under the directory cicd/tekton-cluster-tasks.
 Any new custom tasks can be added here.

 ### 5. Adding new registry as a source for tekton:
 At present we have external secrets for github and gitlab registries under the directory tekton-samples/external-secrets.
 External secrets with new registries can be added here.